malramsay64/Crystal_Melting/notebooks/03_thermodynamic_initialisation.md

 # Thermodynamics

 A thermodynamic analysis of the simulations.
-This is to develop the random initialisation of a configuration and to confirm the exising thermodynamic behaviour.
+This is to develop the random initialisation of a configuration and to confirm the existing thermodynamic behaviour.

 ```python
 import pandas as pd